Generic selectors

 To better understand how to use the policy manager, let’s walk through an example using Risks & Warnings Policies and Requirements.

 In the above image we can see the policy manager window open.
 The Risks & Warnings Policies tab has been selected.
 Below there is a dropdown that contains all the default policies available.
-The Default NP Rule Policy has been selected.
+The Default Access Rule Risk Policy has been selected.

 Policy Details

 When a Policy is selected we see its details on the right side of the window.
 Risks & Warnings Policies are device-specific and it is on this page where we can change what devices the policy applies to.
-If we change whether or not the Policy is enabled, or the devices included, the Policy will need to be rerun by clicking the “Run” button.
-Rerunning an enabled Policy also reruns all the enabled Requirements within that Policy.
+If we change whether or not the Policy is enabled, or the devices included, the Policy will run on next data import or by resetting and rerunning all risk policies.
+Resetting and rerunning will clear all existing risks and run all the enabled Requirements within that Policy.

 Requirement Details